My ? Is it safe for dogs to eat tums? Can dogs eat antacids? has an – can I give him tums? Will tums help my

 The short answer is that Tums are fine for your or for Fido as it is for you. in very small doses.
 If you must self-diagnose and treat, and we understand this can be the case, then yes you can give your .
 It’s as good for an

 There are better remedies for dogs with upset stomachs though.
 Think pumpkin…even …or something along those lines.
 But it’s more likely you have a package of Tums laying around than a spare can of pumpkin when the needs quick relief.

-If you decide to treat with Tums, you may want to crush and sprinkle into a dish with bland food such as chicken and rice.
+If you decide to treat it with Tums, you may want to crush and sprinkle it into a dish with bland food such as chicken and rice.

 On the surface, Tums is fine.
 It’s made from mined rather than obtained from shellfish.
 This is practically pure and there is very little chance of any kind of allergy.
 Of course, this is important for people with shellfish allergies.
 Perhaps not so well known is that shellfish allergies are very real for dogs so this may be a consideration.

 Be wary of ever feeding your anything that is advertised as “sugar-free”.
 We don’t want to give our dogs sweets, but even worse is foods with Xylitol in place of sugar as Xylitol is extremely toxic to dogs.
 So if you have sugar-free Tums, ensure there is no Xylitol.
 We’d rather give sugary Tums than Tums with Xylitol.